 Salvia splendens “Van Houttei” A tall cultivar of Salvia splendens with red-maroon flowers .
 Tall and vigorous, strikes easily from cutting.
 Throughout Central shrub garden, East Border garden

-Salvia “Superior Purple” small leaf salvia purple flowers Stone wall garden near back stairs Lost 2016
+Salvia “Superior Purple” small leaf salvia purple flowers.
+Delightful plant on Front Path garden

 Salvia “Waverley” Medium sized reliable low maintenance plant.
 Flowers are white, pale pink to mauve calyx throughout.
 Spring and Summer.
 Vigorous, strikes easily from cutting.
 Near gatehouse and eastern boundary garden

-Salvia “Wendys Wish” fast growing variety displays vibrant magenta flowers for much of the year (warmer months).
+Salvia x buchananii “Wendys Wish” fast growing variety displays vibrant magenta flowers for much of the year (warmer months).
 East Border gardens

 Salvia uliginosa (Bog Sage).
 Sky blue flowers .
 Moderate height and invasive locally.
 Easily propagated.
 Spring-Summer flowering.
 East of gatehouse, front garden